Companies Now Deducting $50 From Unvaccinated Workers’ Monthly Paychecks: Consultancy Firm

 Other than mandates from employers, some cities are considering requiring patrons at certain establishments to provide proof of vaccination via a so-called vaccine passport system.

-New York City Mayor Bill de Blasio, a Democrat, said about a week ago that theaters, gyms, bars, and restaurants will have to ask customers for proof of vaccination starting in mid-August, although enforcement is not clear.
+New York City Mayor Bill de Blasio, a Democrat, said recently that theaters, gyms, bars, and restaurants will have to ask customers for proof of vaccination starting in mid-August, although enforcement isn’t clear.
 Los Angeles City Council members announced they are considering a similar passport-like measure.

-When France announced it would use a vaccine passport system, thousands of demonstrators took to the streets for several consecutive weekends to rally against the government’s mandate.
-As of Monday, police officers were seen going table-to-table asking customers at tables to show proof of vaccination in Paris.
+After France announced it would use a vaccine passport system, thousands of demonstrators have taken to the streets for several consecutive weekends to rally against the government’s mandate.
+As of Aug.
+9, police officers were seen asking customers at tables to show proof of vaccination in Paris.

 The Epoch Times has contacted Mercer for additional comment.